matthewelstone/my-recipe-book/README.md

 - Changing the image upload so that you can upload an actual image instead of imputing a URL
 - Adding a comments section to each of the recipe pages
 - Adding a rating section for each of the recipes
+- Adding a seperate page where you can save other users recipes.
+- Adding a conversion rate for the ingredient measurements eg. from grams to cups.

 ## Technologies Used

 ### Languages and Libraries Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5)